httpwg/http-extensions/draft-ietf-httpbis-priority.md

 of omitted parameters is different when processing an HTTP response; see
 {{merging}}.

-A server or intermediary that fails to parse the Dictionary SHOULD use default parameter values.
-Clients can safely ignore malformed dictionaries entirely.

-Where the Dictionary is successfully parsed, unknown priority parameters, parameters with out-of-range values, or values of unexpected types MUST be ignored.
+Receivers parse the Dictionary as defined in {{Section 4.2 of STRUCTURED-FIELDS}}.
+Where the Dictionary is successfully parsed, this document places the additional requirement that unknown priority parameters, parameters with out-of-range values, or values of unexpected types MUST be ignored.

 ## Urgency